-- The Research Mobility Programme (RMP) is an opportunity for staff or postgraduate researchers in any academic discipline to bid for funding to visit any Worldwide Universities Network (WUN) international partner.
+- The Research Mobility Programme (RMP) is an opportunity for staff or postgraduate researchers in any academic discipline to visit any Worldwide Universities Network (WUN) international partner. to cultivate research links.
 All WUN members waive any fees associated with the RMP, which are typically short visits of 2-3 months.

-- The aim of the RMP is to support the development of international networks and long- term research links with WUN partners, exchange expertise and share access to specialized facilities.
+- The aim of the RMP is to support the development of international networks and long-term research links with WUN partners, exchange expertise and share access to specialized facilities.
+It also helps emerging scholars build the skills and networks to launch successful careers in a competitive global marketplace.
 Funds for the RMP come directly from the International Relations Department Budget.

 - Awards are worth up to a maximum of £2,500 and cover economy air travel, visa, accommodation, and subsistence costs.